nsidc/search-interface/DEVELOPMENT.md

 In brief, the steps are:

 1. Confirm all tests pass, and that all changes have been committed and pushed to origin.
-Include a `CHANGELOG` entry with `UNRELEASED` in place of the version number and date.
+Include a `CHANGELOG` entry with the text `Unreleased` instead of a version number and date.
 2. Merge the feature branch into the main branch.
 Update your local working directory.